-Why We Love It: This boozy spin on classic slow-cooker hot chocolate will become a favorite in your rotation, whether you’re whipping it up for parties or simply for yourself.
-What’s delicious, easy to make, and tons of fun?
-This recipe.
+Why We Love It: What’s delicious, easy to make, and tons of fun?
+This boozy recipe.
+It's sure to become a favorite in your rotation, whether you’re whipping it up for parties or simply for yourself.

 The Hero Ingredient: Cayenne pepper adds a surprising dose of spice to this recipe.
 The result is a drink that’s dynamic, enticing, and indulgent all at once.

 Pro Tip: If you prefer your sweet with a side of salty, up the “pinch of sea salt” this recipe calls for to taste.

 Why We Love It: Spice is a thing that all too rarely makes its way into chocolate treats, and every time it does, it’s delightful.
 This recipe makes the most of that no-fail combination—and tops it off with sea salt and cinnamon.

 The Recipe: Crockpot Hot Chocolate by The Recipe Rebel

 The Hero Ingredient: Half-and-half thickens this hot chocolate so it’s even richer than it would be if you just used milk.